eclipse-edc/Samples/policy/policy-01-policy-enforcement/README.md

 #### Provider

-For the provider, we also add a dependency on our previously created `policy-functions` extension, so that it offers our asset with the location restricted policy and is able to enforce the latter.
+For the provider, we also add a dependency on our previously created `policy-functions` extension, so that it is able to enforce a policy rule with a location constraint.

-#### Consumer

-In addition, we add the following dependency on the consumer side, as we will use the management API to initiate a contract negotiation between provider and consumer:

-* `libs.edc.management.api`: provides the API for interacting with the control-plane

 ### Configuration files